 |Whether doing HIIT or long slow intervals (start slow then taper lol), interval-based exercise has been shown to help you define the best workout to meet your goals.||A Member feature!|

 Managing and Creating an Interval Structured Workout

-- Tap the activity options (gear) icon for that activity
+- Tap the activity options (gear) icon

 - Tap Structured Workouts

-With the Pro Plus package, it comes with some stock routines, targeting different heart rate zones and outcomes, that make a good base for workouts.
+The apps come with some stock routines, targeting different heart rate zones and outcomes, that make a good base for workouts.